 As the name suggests – Rough means not with that much accuracy (-50% to +50% )

-Project cost estimation starts prior to initiation as the Owners want to know how much they need to put to get the job done.
+Project cost estimation starts prior to initiation as the Owners want to know how much they need to put into getting the job done.

 For the sake of simplicity, we can say that it is an estimation of the level of effort and cost to complete a project.

-The main purpose of a ROM estimate is to assist decision-makers to make the right decisions by providing them with relevant information.
+The primary purpose of a ROM estimate is to assist decision-makers in making the right decisions by providing them with relevant information.

 You may be interested in also: Analogous & Parametric Estimation

 - 2 How to make ROM Estimate?

 - 6 Other Types of Estimations